 Should a graduate student leave the University, the student is subject to the University readmission requirements.
 A student readmitted to the department will be subject to the degree requirements in place at the time of readmission.

 (Fall and Spring Semesters)

-The professional semester is comprised of 14 weeks of student teaching assignments (10 credit hours), the three credit hour Integrated Student Teaching Seminar, and the one credit hour electronic portfolio.
-Students must apply for admission to the professional semester and be admitted to the professional semester prior to enrollment in the professional semester and subsequent student-teacher placement.
+The professional semester is comprised of 16 weeks of student teaching assignments (10 credit hours), the three credit hour Integrated Student Teaching Seminar, and the one credit hour electronic portfolio.
+Students must apply for admission to the professional semester and be admitted to the professional semester one year prior to participation in the professional semester and subsequent student-teacher placement.

 Professional Semester Application

 Students may be considered for admission to the professional semester upon completion of the following: